seinecle/mk99/src/main/asciidoc/en/apis-and-their-business-relevance.adoc

 - EDI protocols are controlled by industry associations which do not adopt innovation quickly

 //ST: !
+and finally, EDI protocols created "closed systems": a company A can connect to company B via an EDI only if the two have a pre-agreement to use this EDI.

+//ST: !
-So EDI is fragmented, complicated to implement, slow to evolve and not cheap.
+So EDIs are fragmented, complicated to implement, slow to evolve, not cheap and restricts the communication to a "club" of partners who agreed to use it.

-EDI still exists, especially in large B2B industries like transportation (http://cerasis.com/2014/12/11/edi-in-transportation/[check here]), but it lost in popularity in the wider economy because...
+EDIs still exist, especially in large B2B industries like transportation (http://cerasis.com/2014/12/11/edi-in-transportation/[check here]), but it lost in popularity in the wider economy because...
 APIs have arrived.

 //ST: !